4th of July Oversize Freight Travel Restrictions by State 2025

 Office closed: 7/4

-No permitted OSOW freight travel is allowed from 30 minutes prior to sunrise until 30 minutes after sunset on 7/4 View all of Nevada’s holiday travel restrictions
+No permitted OSOW freight travel will be allowed from noon on Thurs., 7/3 until 30 minutes before sunrise on Mon., 7/7.
+View all of Nevada’s holiday travel restrictions

 New Hampshire